boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 instance.updateWidgetFilters("container"); //container -> embed container id
 ```

 >**Note:** Please apply widget filters on both the initial rendering and on-demand in the dashboard using a web application.
-For more details, please refer to this [link](/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding/).
+For more details, please refer to [this documentation](/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding/).

 ## category